 (350+) Boxer CRVs to act as the leading rapid reaction force vehicle, functioning as Armoured Scout-IFVs (fitted with twin ATGW launchers), 105mm/120mm turret Fire Support/Anti-Tank, 120mm Mortar, AAA, Command, plus Evac roles.

 (1000) Bushmaster PMVs - to be kept in their current role, with some being part of a rapid reaction force equipped with 12.7mm gun/40mm grenade remote weapon stations, and ATGW variants.
 This rapid reaction force element, of more than 350 vehicles, should eventually be replaced with the Textron TAPV.
 A number of these vehicles should also act as battlefield UAV support platforms.

-(900+) Hawkei LPMVs for scouting & light utility, featuring weapons options available to the VBL.
+(900+) Hawkei LPMVs for scouting & light utility, upgraded with engine compartment protection against 7.62mm rounds, and featuring weapons options available to the VBL.

 (80) G6 Rhino Self Propelled 155mm/52 Calibre Artillery introduced with a wheeled automatic resupply vehicle (such as the K9-K10 tracked artillery combination).

 (48) CAESAR Self Propelled 155mm/52 Calibre Artillery - transportable via C-130 with a potentially modified mine resistant truck component.